 Lock-on grips can slide if they are not completely secured with a bolt.
 Mostly because the bolt thread got worn out.
 They sometimes even come not tightened enough from the factory.
 I’ve seen it a lot on Trek bikes that come with lock-on grips.

 How to Stop Handlebar Grips from Slipping or Twisting

 You can stop your handlebar grips from slipping in 5 different ways.
 Not every choice will always work.
 It depends on what exactly is wrong with your handlebar grips.

 Your grips might be sliding on the handlebar because, as I already mentioned, the contact surfaces might be dirty or greasy.
 Cleaning them might just do the trick and stop handlebar grips from slipping.
 You need to clean both the handlebar and the grips from the inside because there is no point in cleaning only one contact surface.
 To clean them, it’s best to use a degreaser.
 Rubbing alcohol does the trick as well.
 After that, you can install them back, and you should be good to go.

 Use an Adhesive to Stick Grips to the Handlebar

-The adhesive should be used only if both handlebar and grips are clean and still don’t hold in place.
+The adhesive should be used only if both the handlebar and grips are clean and still don’t hold in place.
 I prefer using something like a hair spray.
-When wet, it’s great because it makes the surface slippery, so you can install the grips easily.
+When wet, it’s great because it makes the surface slippery so that you can install the grips easily.
 Then when it dries, it becomes sticky and locks the grips in place.
-You can use some other stuff, like carbon assembly paste like Muc-Off Carbon Gripper.
+You can use some other stuff, like carbon assembly paste-like Muc-Off Carbon Gripper.
 It gets good results if your grips are sliding only a bit.